hrgdavor/jsx6/tools/bbuild/readme.md

 # VS something else

-This utility is my exploration if I can setup tooling to do those things (dev/watch, build, deploy) for my projects.
+This utility is my exploration if I can setup productive tooling to do those things (dev/watch, build, deploy) for my projects.
-This also means it will do only a smll subset of things Vite does, because that is the small subset I need.
+This also means it will do only a small subset of things tools like Vite do, because the small subset is what I need.
-Vite has a much broader audience, and that is the double edge sword of any great library or framework, they are great but support so many different cases, the more time passes by, lesser is the percentage of things useful to individual teams/developers.
+Vite has a much broader audience, and that is the double-edged sword of any great library or framework, they ARE great, but support so many different cases, the more time passes by, lesser is the percentage of things useful to individual teams/developers, and it also become increasingly more difficult do deviate from the main concept.

 # Bun parseArgs